Lightweight CNN-Based DDoS Detection for Resource-Constrained Edge Networks: Introduction

 \subsection{Benchmark Standards}

 To address the challenge of DDoS attacks, state-of-the-art mitigation techniques should possess certain characteristics.

 \textbf{Scalability: }Allows the solution to adapt to business growth and handle the increasing size of attacks.
-Attacks larger than 2 terabits per second (Tbps) have occurred, and there’s no indication that attack traffic size will plateau or trend downward in the future.\footnote{https://www.cloudflare.com/learning/ddos/ddos-mitigation} For this reason, attacks of large magnitudes should be expected and mitigated.
+Attacks larger than 2 terabits per second (Tbps) have occurred, and there's no indication that attack traffic size will plateau or trend downward in the future.\footnote{\url{https://www.cloudflare.com/learning/ddos/ddos-mitigation}} For this reason, attacks of large magnitudes should be expected and mitigated.

 \textbf{Flexibility: }Enabling the creation of ad hoc policies and patterns to respond to emerging threats in real time.
-The system must be adaptable to recognize attacks even when there are large fluctuations in legitimate traffic.\footnote{https://www.fortinet.com/resources/cyberglossary/implement-ddos-mitigation-strategy}
+The system must be adaptable to recognize attacks even when there are large fluctuations in legitimate traffic.\footnote{\url{https://www.fortinet.com/resources/cyberglossary/implement-ddos-mitigation-strategy}}

 \textbf{Reliability: }Ensuring the functionality of the DDoS protection system.
-Although various methods have been proposed to detect and identify DDoS attacks, many existing approaches do not fully meet these requirements.
+Although various methods have been proposed for detecting and identifying DDoS attacks, many existing approaches do not fully meet these requirements.

 \textbf{Predictability: }DL methods exhibit the capability to extract features and classify data even with incomplete information \cite{bib17}.
 By learning long-term dependencies of temporal patterns, DL methods should effectively identify low-rate attacks.